alosadagrande/factory-precache-cli-blog/README.md

 nvme0n1 259:1    0   1.5T  0 disk
 ```

 A second prerequisite is being able to pull the `quay.io/openshift-kni/telco-ran-tools:latest` container image that will be used to run the factory-precaching-cli tool.
 The image is publicly available in quay.io.
-If you are in a disconnected environment or have a corporate private registry, you will need to copy the image there.
+If you are in a disconnected environment or have a corporate private registry, you must copy the image there.

 ```sh
 [root@liveiso]$ podman pull quay.io/openshift-kni/telco-ran-tools:latest